 Then remember that there are 7000 grains in 1 lb.

 Do some math to determine how many rounds you can make with your powder, and buy the appropriate number of primers.

 You’ve been keeping your spent brass, right?
 Don’t worry if you haven’t…we’ll go over that too.

 But if you have…make sure you have the right stuff to clean and prep.
 I use the following:

 - Frankford Armory Brass Tumbler Kit ($102)

 As for prep…it’s different for each caliber so consult your reloading manual.

 So you need to buy brass.
-You have the choice of either new brass or “once-fired/remanufacturered” brass.
+You can choose either new brass or “once-fired/remanufactured” brass.